roc-lang/roc/BUILDING_FROM_SOURCE.md

 - [`valgrind`](https://www.valgrind.org/) (needs special treatment to [install on macOS](https://stackoverflow.com/a/61359781)
 Alternatively, you can use `cargo test --no-fail-fast` or `cargo test -p specific_tests` to skip over the valgrind failures & tests.

-For debugging LLVM IR, we use [DebugIR](https://github.com/vaivaswatha/debugir).
-This dependency is only required to build with the `--debug` flag, and for normal development you should be fine without it.
+For emitting LLVM IR for debugging purposes, the `--emit-llvm-ir` flag can be used.

 ### libxcb libraries